spdx/license-list-data/README.md

 # License List Data

-See [the contributing document](CONTRIBUTING.md) for information on requesting new licenses, reporting issues or contributing pull requests related to this repository.
+Please do not submit pull requests or issues against this generated data repository.
+We appreciate all contributions, see [the contributing document](CONTRIBUTING.md) for information on requesting new licenses, reporting issues or contributing pull requests related to this repository.

+## Preview of License List Data

+An HTML website containing the of the contents of this repository is available at https://spdx.github.io/license-list-data/.

 ## Data Formats